Catherine, Called Birdy: Plot

-The story begins in September 1290, when Catherine describes her world: her father's manor, her father and mother themselves (her father is bawdy, loud and disagreeable; her mother, kind and sweet), and the people she encounters daily.
+The story begins in September 1290, when Catherine describes her world: her father's manor, her father and mother themselves (her father is bawdy, loud, and disagreeable; her mother is kind and sweet), and the people she encounters daily.
 The novel is marked by the Catholic Saints' Days.
 Catherine is called "Birdy" because she keeps many birds as pets.
 She has three older brothers.
 The eldest, Robert, is a knight.
 He weds his betrothed though she is only 12, and she dies from complications while giving birth to their child.
 Catherine's second brother, Thomas, is in the king's service.
 Edward, with whom she corresponds and is closest, is a monk who lives in an abbey nearby.

 Catherine's relationship with her parents is a pervasive element in the plot.
 Her mother wishes her to be an accomplished and docile lady, while her father wishes to make advantageous social connections through her marriage.
-Several suitors approach Stonebridge Manor with the intention of wooing Lady Catherine, but all fall short of her expectations and devices.
+Several suitors approach Stonebridge Manor intending to woo Lady Catherine, but all fall short of her expectations and devices.
 Eventually, Catherine's father demands that she marry an old, repulsive man she calls "Shaggy Beard" in her diary.
 She spends the year described in her diary fighting the marriage, devising various escapes and alternate versions of her life where she will run away and be a monk, or escape overseas and go on the Crusades.
+Catherine does not want to marry anybody, but she has to unfortunately.

 One of the book's largest subplots occurs when her favorite uncle, George, comes home from the Crusades and falls in love with Catherine's best friend, Lady Aelis.
 Because George does not have a high position in society, they cannot marry, and both end up wedding others: George, an eccentric older Saxon businesswoman named Ethelfritha, who was struck by lightning; Aelis, a seven-year-old duke.
 Catherine begins to wonder about fate, love, and responsibility.

 As the day of Catherine's wedding approaches, she runs away to her uncle and aunt.
-She realizes that she will be the same no matter whom she marries; thus, she allows her uncle to take her home.
-But when she arrives, she is confronted with the happy news that Shaggy Beard has died in a tavern brawl and she is now engaged to his son, Stephen, who is clean and young and educated.
-This match pleases her greatly, and she starts to dream about being married to him, counting down the days to when she can see him.
+She realizes she will be the same no matter whom she marries; thus, she allows her uncle to take her home.
+But when she arrives, she is confronted with the happy news that Shaggy Beard has died in a tavern brawl and she is now engaged to his son, Stephen, who is clean, young, and educated.
+This match pleases her greatly, and she starts to dream about marrying him, counting down the days until she can see him.

-Catherine, Called Birdy discusses everything from the mundane events of her life (killing fleas, spinning and embroidery) to festivals and holidays (such as Easter or May Day, many of which are celebrated by the entire village) to her travels in England, which are limited (she goes, for example, to Lincoln with her father, or to spend a few days at Lady Aelis's manor).
+Catherine, Called Birdy discusses everything from the mundane events of her life (killing fleas, spinning, and embroidery) to festivals and holidays (such as Easter or May Day, many of which are celebrated by the entire village) to her travels in England, which are limited (she goes, for example, to Lincoln with her father, or to spend a few days at Lady Aelis's manor).